NREL/marbles/README.rst

 Documentation
 ~~~~~~~~~~~~~

-The full documentation for `MARBLES` exists in the Docs directory; at present this is maintained inline using Sphinx  `Sphinx <http://www.sphinx-doc.org>`_.
+The full documentation for `MARBLES` exists in the Docs directory; at present this is maintained inline using `Sphinx <http://www.sphinx-doc.org>`_.

     cd Docs && mkdir build && cd build && sphinx-build -M html ../sphinx .